gschmutz/nosql-workshop/06-working-with-neo4j/README.md

 We can see that these are all of type Person (shown by all having the same color).

-Continue with the other statements on the step 3/8 pannel and then continue with the other pannels.
+Continue with the other statements on the step 3/8 panel and then continue with the other panels.

-You will see many intesting queries, showing the power of a graph database, such as
+You will see many interesting queries, showing the power of a graph database, such as

 Show Tom Hanks' co-actors: